Dumbo: Home media

 Along with Alice in Wonderland, Dumbo was the first of Disney's canon of animated films to be released on home video.
-The film was originally released on June 26, 1981 on VHS and Betamax, which was followed with a release on Laserdisc and CED in June 1982.
+The film was originally released on June 26, 1981, on VHS, Laserdisc and Betamax as a rental only before becoming available for sale in early 1982.
+Sales were also extended to CED in October 1982.
 It was again re-released on VHS and Betamax as part of the Walt Disney Classics series on November 6, 1985.
 The film was re-released on VHS and Laserdisc on July 12, 1991.
-It was followed by another re-issue on VHS and Laserdisc on October 28, 1994 as a part of the Walt Disney Masterpiece Collection.
+It was followed by another re-issue on VHS and Laserdisc on October 28, 1994, as a part of the Walt Disney Masterpiece Collection.
 On October 23, 2001, a 60th Anniversary Edition was released in VHS and DVD formats.

 In 2006, a "Big Top Edition" of the film was released on DVD.
 A 70th Anniversary Edition of the film was released in the United States on September 20, 2011.
-The 70th Anniversary Edition was produced in two different packages: a 2-disc Blu-ray/DVD combo pack and a 1-disc DVD.
+The 70th Anniversary Edition was produced in two packages: a two-disc Blu-ray/DVD combo and a one-disc DVD.
 The film was also released as a movie download.
-All versions of the 70th Anniversary Edition contain deleted scenes and several bonus features, including "Taking Flight: The Making of Dumbo" and "The Magic of Dumbo: A Ride of Passage," while the 2-disc Blu-ray version additionally includes games, animated shorts, and several exclusive features.
-The film was re-released on Blu-ray and DVD on April 26, 2016 to celebrate its 75th anniversary.
+All versions of the 70th Anniversary Edition contain deleted scenes and several bonus features, including "Taking Flight: The Making of Dumbo" and "The Magic of Dumbo: A Ride of Passage", while the two-disc Blu-ray version includes games, animated shorts, and several exclusive features.
+The film was re-released on Blu-ray and DVD on April 26, 2016, to celebrate its 75th anniversary.